An In-Depth Discussion on Concentrated Solar Power

 1.1 Azimuth and Elevation

 Azimuth and elevation are the two coordinates that define the position of a celestial object at any given time in the sky as it is viewed from a certain location.
 An example of a celestial object being the Sun.
 The azimuth is the angle between a celestial body and the true geographical North measured in the clockwise direction around the observer’s horizon.
 The elevation is the vertical angular distance between a celestial body and the observer’s horizon or local plane.
-For an observer on the earth the sun’s elevation is the angle between the direction of the geometric centre of the sun’s apparent circular shape and the observer’s local horizon.
-The concept of the coordinates are used in various industries such as engineering, navigation, astronomy, mapping, mining and artillery.
+For an observer on the earth, the sun’s elevation is the angle between the direction of the geometric centre of the sun’s apparent circular shape and the observer’s local horizon.
+The concept of the coordinates is used in various industries such as engineering, navigation, astronomy, mapping, mining and artillery.
 (Rouse, 2006)

-1.2 Degrees of freedom
+1.2 Concentrated Solar Power: Degrees of freedom

 The amount of degrees of freedom a system has defines the capability of a system to move in more than one direction.
 As explained in section 2.1 Azimuth and Elevation the sun moves about two paths.
-For accurate solar tracking a tracking device should be a two degrees of freedom system.
+For accurate solar tracking, a tracking device should be two degrees of freedom system.
 A two Degrees of freedom system would be able to track the sun along the azimuth and elevation axis.
-A one degree of freedom can be used but a larger tracking error would then be experienced.
+One degree of freedom can be used but a larger tracking error would then be experienced.
 A static system can also be used, this specific system has zero degrees of freedom.
 (Richard G. Budynas, 2011)

 1.3 Solar tracking error